 A leading global provider of integrated solutions for institutional asset managers used Markit EDM to provision the security master supporting their multi-client investment management platform.
 The organization wanted to adopt an approach that would extend the capabilities to also satisfy their wealth management and banking security master needs.
-Both within and outside of Investment Management Services, their clients had growing demands for customization.
+The client had growing demands for customization.
 Meradia was engaged to facilitate and contribute to a series of design workshops with the aim of answering three key questions:

-- Could Markit EDM (and the supporting systems) meet the growing needs of the Investment Management Service and the requirements from Wealth Management Solutions?
+- Could Markit EDM (and the supporting systems) meet the growing needs of both outsourcing and wealth management divisions?

 - What changes would need to be made to the existing Markit EDM implementation in order to meet these extended requirements?